espressif/idf-component-manager/docs/en/guides/packaging_components.rst

 Create ``idf_component.yml``
 ============================

-A manifest file ``idf_component.yml`` is required to let the ESP Component Registry recognize your ESP-IDF component.
+A manifest file, ``idf_component.yml``, is required to let the ESP Component Registry recognize your ESP-IDF component.

 Here's the minimal ``idf_component.yml``: